SABE 2017 • Sacramento • November 4 – November 8, 2017

 HOW SABE WORKS

 At SABE, students are divided into small groups where they identify and discuss specific problems in the state’s education system.
 For four days students work long hours, evaluating the issues and creating solutions.
 On the last day, each group, presents its developed proposal to the California State Board of Education.

 SABE delegates have the honor and responsibility of representing the 6.3 million public school students in California in the only formal student presentation to a State Board of Education in the nation.
 Conference space is limited, and interested students are required to go through an application process.
 Delegates are selected for their passion for education reform and their involvement in their schools, communities, and beyond.
 All high school and middle school students who care about education are encouraged to apply.

-After SABE, students have the unique opportunity to follow up on proposals that were created during the conference in November.
+After SABE, students have the unique opportunity to follow up on proposals that were created during the conference at the Student Advisory Board on Legislation in Education (SABLE).
 Though non-SABE delegates are also invited to attend SABLE, SABE delegates are highly encouraged to come to SABLE and present their refined proposals to the Senate and Assembly Committees on Education.

 FUNDING AND SCHOLARSHIPS

 All students should be able to participate, regardless of their financial situations.
 Schools are responsible for the registration costs, although some students do cover their own fees.
 We understand that time is limited, and we will work with you to ensure proper processing of payments.

 Many community groups will also be interested in sponsoring your work at the state level.
 Please refer to this fundraising guide used by delegates from the 2008 SABE program to obtain funding.
 Feel free to get in touch if you would like more help and guidance.

 Please remember that very few limited need-based scholarships are available for students (on a first come basis) if they are not able to secure funding from their families, schools, and communities.
 Please contact the CASC office at (510) 834-2272 or email@example.com with additional conference questions.